 Wilder argues that there are two main problems in constructing a price-rate curve (based on the price difference).
 The first is due to the chaotic movement of the tempo curve due to the frequent sharp differences between the values of prices in the period under review.
-A sharp increase or decrease in prices that occurred ten days ago (in the case of a ten-day pace indicator), today can cause a sharp curve turn-even if current prices remain relative calm.
+A sharp increase or decrease in prices that occurred ten days ago (in the case of a ten-day pace indicator), today can cause a sharp curve turn-even if current prices remain relatively calm.

 It should be noted that the term “relative strength” is used by Wilder to some extent erroneously and often misleads those who are familiar with this concept of analyzing the stock market.
 “Relative strength” is traditionally understood as a ratio curve of two different objects.
-As for the Wilder’s relative strength index, it does not measure the “relative strength” of the various objects, and therefore the meaning to which the author gives this term is not entirely accurate.
+As for Wilder’s relative strength index, it does not measure the “relative strength” of the various objects, and therefore the meaning to which the author gives this term is not entirely accurate.
 Nevertheless, the RSI index solves the problem of chaotic motion of the oscillator curve and allows to establish constant upper and lower oscillation limits.

 For the calculation of RSI, positive (U) and negative (D) price changes are used.
-The day is called “upside”, if the closing price today is higher than yesterday.
+The day is called “upside” if the closing price today is higher than yesterday.

-The day is called “down”, if the closing price today is lower than yesterday.
+The day is called “down” if the closing price today is lower than yesterday.

 If the closing prices are today and yesterday are equal, then U and D are equal to 0.
 After the values of U and D are smoothed by an exponential moving average with a period of N, the “Relative Strength (RS)” is first calculated:

-On the basis of RS, the RSI itself is calculated:
+Based on RS, the RSI itself is calculated:

 It is easy to see that: